Muslehud77/SwiftRental-Server/readme.md

 # SwiftRental

 SwiftRental is a comprehensive car rental reservation system that offers a smooth and secure experience for both users and administrators.
-It provides functionalities for user registration, car booking, payment processing, and administrative control over the car inventory and bookings.
+It provides functionalities for user registration, car booking, payment processing, and administrative control over the car inventory, bookings, and trip management.

 ## Features